MalikWhitten67/Apple-Doctor/README.md

 Apple doctor is an ai revolved app made to simplify self analysis - and workflow management,  communicating between doctors and patients

-- Made by a mark cuban ai camp student.
+- Made by a mark cuban ai camp student aka me!!!.

 ### Tech Stack